0o-de-lally/proof-of-work/README.md

 Sending anything to those wallets is a donation and as such is voluntary.
 To be explict, there can be no misunderstanding: there is no service, coin, or privilege that comes from sending funds to those accounts.

-If your from a countries sanctioned by the USA, sadly those addresses can't receive your generous gift.
-It's a wonderful sentiment, but please don't send since it may do more harm than good.
+If you're from a countries sanctioned by the USA, sadly those addresses can't receive your generous gift.
+It's a wonderful sentiment, but please don't send as it may do more harm than good.

 `</Annoying disclaimers>`